CartoDB/training/_posts/2016-06-01-elections-workshop.md

 * **`Spreadsheets`**
 * **`GPX`**
 * **`OSM`**
+* **`GeoPackage`**

 Importing **different geometry types** in the same layer or in a FeatureCollection element (GeoJSON) is not supported.
 More detailed information [here](http://docs.cartodb.com/cartodb-platform/import-api/geospatial-data-formats/#supported-geospatial-data-formats).

+GeoPackage is a new format that has several advantages over the typical Shapefile:

+* It's just one file
+* Column names can be as long as needed
+* It supports all data types including dates and booleans
+* It supports all geodata types and coordinate systems

 [*] More detailed information about GeoJSON format [here](http://geojson.org/geojson-spec.html), [here](http://geojsonlint.com/) and [here](http://geojson.io/#map=2/20.0/0.0).